TimotheeMathieu/ReproducibleRL/README.md

+This repository is a companion to the paper "Is Deep RL Reproducible?
+State of the art and new tools" by Timothée Mathieu, Juliette Achddou, Alex Davey, Hector Kohler , Philippe Preux and Julien Teigny.
+Please read the paper for more informations on the experiments.

 # How to

 The directory  `g5k_tools` contains helper scripts for the server grid 5000.
 The directory `tools` contains python script used collect data during training.
 The directory `plots_scripts` contains scripts and hardware data used to make the plots.
 The directory `results` contains the results of our experiments.